pletzer/firstStepsInViz/README.md

 ```python
 python polarWithCellData.py
 ```
-You'll notice that the cell get a soldi colour in the case of cell data.
+You'll notice that the cell get a solid colour in the case of cell data.
 Point data are interpolated linearly from each node to the neighbour node.

 ### Adding colour